 In our case we want to adapt this approach in order to simultaneously learn the internal world model.
 The distribution $P(S'_{t+1} \vert A_t, C_t)$ predicts the next sensory input and reflects therefore the agent's understanding of its environment.
 Hence we want to optimize our world model such that

-where $\tilde{P}$ is the sampled, empirical world model.
-Note, that we require the goal to be a requirement on a joint distribution, not a conditional, hence the actual optimization works with
+where $\tilde{P}$ is the sampled, ideal world model.
+We sample the distributions $P(S_t, A_t, C_t)$ and $P(S_{t+1} \vert S_t, A_t)$ as described in more detail by \citet{Ghazi-Zahedi2010} and we mark sampled distributions by a tilde $\tilde{P}$.
+Note, that we require the goal to be defined by a joint distribution, not a conditional, hence the actual optimization works with

 The joint distribution $\overline{P}(S_{t+1}, A_{t+1})$ is fixed to the joint distribution resulting from the last step in the algorithm.